United Sikhs lauds the recognition of Vaisakhi at the Texas State Capitol | www.lokmattimes.com

 United Sikhs lauds the recognition of Vaisakhi at the Texas State Capitol

-Chandigarh [India], April 18 (/PNN): After the Proclamation of Vaisakhi at the Texas State Capitol, a presentation was done ...
+The Capitol of Texas resounds with a Vaisakhi resolution recognizing Sikhs, thier contributions, thier faith and thier sovereignty.
+Chandigarh ...

+The Capitol of Texas resounds with a Vaisakhi resolution recognizing Sikhs, thier contributions, thier faith and thier sovereignty.

-Chandigarh [India], April 18 (/PNN): After the Proclamation of Vaisakhi at the Texas State Capitol, a presentation was done followed by a press conference.
+Chandigarh (India), April 19: After the Proclamation of Vaisakhi at the Texas State Capitol, a presentation was done followed by a press conference.
 This was historic as it was the first time Sikhs were guests who were honored in such a way.
 Sikhs were invited to the gallery to view the historic event in person, they saw the reading of the Proclamation, the importance of Vaisakhi and were subsequently recognized with a standing ovation from the Legislature.

 This builds momentum and creates outreach which paves the way for a more robust and vibrant future for our children.
 This creates documentation in regards to the distinct and sovereign principles of the Sikh faith.